The Harp at an Event

 What will you wear to an event?

-If you have a dress code, style, theme, or color scheme you would like me to fit into, I am happy to try and match!
+The harp and harpist are as much a visual element of an event as an auditory one, so if you have a dress code, style, theme, or color scheme you would like me to fit into, I am happy to try and match!
 Otherwise, I will wear all black.

 For more helpful information about hiring an event musician, check out these links!